rob2universe/c7-deployment-filter/README.md

-# vanilla-camunda-template
+# c7-deployment-filter

-This is a template repository to create a plain vanilla CAMUNDA Platform EE Spring Boot project.

-This is the best generic starting point!  - Change my mind :)
+Adds a customization to Camunda Platform 7 (not 8!), which overrides the REST DeploymentService implementation and adds custom checks (file size, extension)